-The main elements of the Research Computing Environment include:
+Key Features of the Research Computing Environment

 - A high-performance computing environment of Linux clusters.
 Hundreds of processors allow for parallel computing in Research, complemented by additional Linux servers.
 Application servers support parallel and serial work in standard and specialized econometric software resources. - Data.
-A full range of economic and financial data is available for independent research projects as well as for use in monetary policy initiatives associated with a wide variety of research topics. - Robust data-storage solutions.
-Our Research Storage Area Network, with the capacity to store hundreds of terabytes of fully protected data, supports analysis of large data sets on the Bank's network.
+A full range of economic and financial data is available for independent research projects as well as for use in monetary policy initiatives associated with a wide variety of research topics.